farahassaf-25/learnify/README.md

 # Learnify E-Learning Platform

 ## Project Overview
 Learnify is an e-learning platform where users can browse diverse courses, enroll, and even share their own courses.
-Built with Node.js, Express.js, MongoDB, React.js + Vite, and TailwindCSS.
+Built with Node.js, Express.js, MongoDB, React.js + Vite, TailwindCSS and DaisyUI.

 ## Features